deadlydog/deadlydog.github.io/_drafts/2023-10-26-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions.md

 name: push--deploy

 on:
-  workflow_call: # Allow this workflow to be called by other workflows.
+  # 👇 Allow this workflow to be called by the push--build workflow.
+  workflow_call:

 env:
   artifactName: buildArtifact # This must match the artifact name in the push--build workflow.